lammps/lammps/doc/src/fix_pimd.rst

    the real particle.

 .. note::
-   Fix pimd/langevin only supports *method* value *nmpimd*.
-This should be enough for most PIMD applications for quantum thermodynamics purpose.

    Motion of the centroid can be effectively uncoupled from the other normal modes by scaling the fictitious masses to achieve a partial adiabatic separation.
 This is called a Centroid Molecular Dynamics